waveclaw/puppet-subscription_manager/README.md

 ### Acceptance Tests

-The acceptantes tests require a working katello system, RedHat Satellite server or just a repo of pre-built dependant packages.
+Acceptance tests require a working katello system, RedHat Satellite server or just a repo of pre-built dependant packages.

 Customization of the spec/spec_acceptance_helper.rb and specific tests is needed to point the full tests at working servers.
 Otherwise some of the tests must fail.